How to Find Internships for College Graduates

 What to Look for in an Internship

 Today’s job market can be quite challenging, however.
 A lot of companies are offering students and recent graduates different internship opportunities.
 Internships provide the intern hands-on training in a specific career field.
 This means when the internship is over you have experience, an expanded skill set, and connections.
 Your internship experience can serve as the foot in the door or that stepping stone to your next job.
 In the meantime, you need to make sure you are choosing the right internship that will provide you with some great benefits.
 In this case, benefits do not necessarily refer to vacation time, sick days, and health insurance.
-Rather, benefits here refers to what the internship experience provides you.
+Rather, benefits here refer to what the internship experience provides you.
 Here are just a few things to keep in mind as you are applying to internships.

 Experience: Again, this word may be slightly misleading.
 When it comes to finding the right internship after college, you need to make sure that it provides you with relevant and hands-on experience.
 You do not want to settle for an internship that only teaches you how to file and make copies.
 While these skills are important, you also want to gain real experience within the field you wish to enter.
 Often, this means having the opportunity to work on specific projects, overseeing certain tasks, or working closely with someone higher up in the company.